-The subtle pattern and complex coloration in this raku vessel reminds us of corduroy.
+The subtle pattern and complex coloration in this one-of-a-kind raku vessel reminds us of corduroy.

 11.5" H x 4.5"